kchen0723/TestDnaPassword/README.md

 Both of the TestPassword.xlsm and TestPasswordWorkBook.xlsm are almost empty, only have a user form.
 Their password is 123456. you can open it if needed.

+The above issue also can be reproduced if the TestPassword.xlam and TestDnaPassword.xll is installed as addin and then use the same steps.